sondalgmaster/SQL-to-unifront-project/README.md

 # SQL-to-unifront-project
-Here are the SQL functions and procedures for my Unifront project To se the App go to my webside http://85.166.7.86
+Here are the SQL functions and procedures for my Unifront project.

+To se the App go to my webside http://85.166.7.86